pygame-web/pygbag/README.md

 BUILDING:

-pygbag is not only a python module, and rebuilding all the toolchain can be quite hard
+Pygbag is not only a python module, and rebuilding all the toolchain can be quite hard.

 https://github.com/pygame-web/python-wasm-sdk  <= build CPython (not pyodide)

-The default is to build only pygame, but feel free to fork and add yours
+The default is to build only pygame, but feel free to fork and add yours.

-so read/use pygbag CI to see how to build pygame + the C loader (pymain) and how it is linked it to libpython + libpygame
+So read/use pygbag CI to see how to build pygame + the C loader (pymain) and how it is linked it to libpython + libpygame.

 https://github.com/pygame-web/pygbag

-default prebuilts (pygame) used by pygbag are stored on github from the repo https://github.com/pygame-web/archives under versionned folders
+Default prebuilts (pygame) used by pygbag are stored on github from the repo https://github.com/pygame-web/archives under versioned folders.

 ADDING STATIC MODULES: